Paul Ortiz (musician): Freelance compositions

 Ortiz has also written music for use in the Ambient Metal Constructions series.
 The series consists of three Producer Loops sample packs, sold by the audio production company Prime Loops.
 He has also been cited offering music composition services for anything from theatre and dance projects, to television and multimedia ventures, with an aim to write music for video games and small films.

 Equipment

-Ortiz uses Ibanez 7 and 8 string guitars and Line 6 POD digital amp modelling units both in the studio and live.
-He uses Propellerhead Reason as his main DAW for recording.
+Ortiz uses Ibanez 7 and 8 string guitars and Apple Logic Pro to record, and uses IK Multimedia Amplitube 5 plugins for effects.